-Public Speaking focuses on the basic elements of oral communication--content, organization, appropriate language, delivery, active listening--required to speak effectively when engaged in giving different types of presentations (extemporaneous, informative, and argumentative) on topics both related and unrelated to the field of agronomy.
-In addition to the formal presentations, you will have numerous opportunities to improve your speaking and listening abilities via classroom activities conducted in interpersonal, small group, and large group contexts that will simultaneously assist in the development of your cultural knowledge and sensitivity.
+Public Speaking (ING 603) focuses on the fundamental elements of effective oral communication in English—content, organization, vocabulary and language use, delivery, and active listening— that are essential for giving different types of presentations (extemporaneous, informative, and argumentative/persuasive) on topics both related and unrelated to the field of agronomy.
+You will receive detailed, individualized, and constructive feedback on your three videotaped group presentations with a rubric and professor-led review sessions.
+In addition, your final group presentation on a contemporary yet contentious topic in agronomy will be delivered in the auditorium in front of the university community and evaluated by three of your professors.
+Throughout the course, you will have opportunities to improve your speaking and listening abilities via classroom activities conducted in interpersonal as well as small and large group contexts that will assist in the development of your capacity to work in intercultural teams, fortify your agronomic understanding, and enhance your cultural knowledge and sensitivity.

 - Teacher: Kent D. McLeod